 Heat oil in a deep pan and sauté the blended onion-spice mix.
 Once it browns and gives a nice aroma, add tomato puree.
 Stir for a couple of minutes, then mix in the chilli powder, coriander powder, turmeric powder and salt.
 Sauté until the water evaporates and the gravy becomes thick.

 Reserve 1/4 cup of chickpeas and add the rest to the gravy.
 If using canned chickpeas, rinse, drain and add water.
 If you’re cooking dry chickpeas, use water from the cooked chickpeas.
 Cover and let it simmer on low heat.

 Blend the reserved chickpeas with 1/2 cup of water into a smooth paste.
 Add it to the simmering gravy with water as required (1 to 1.5 cups) and mix well.

 Slit the green chilli horizontally and add to the curry (this is optional).
 Adjust water and salt as required.
 Keep it covered and let it simmer for about 10 minutes on medium heat.
-Garnish with chopped coriander leaves.
+Squeeze about 1 to 2 tablespoons of lemon juice (according to taste) and garnish with chopped coriander leaves.

-Creamy healthy chickpea curry in 30 minutes!
+Creamy healthy chole masala in 30 minutes!
 Dig in with your favorite naan, roti, or rice.